South Eads Street Complete Street – 12th St. S. to Army Navy Drive

 The width and cross section of South Eads Street varies from north to south.
 The cross section is the configuration of all elements along the street – sidewalk, landscape area, parking lanes, etc. The existing condition of the pavement on South Eads Street is poor and the layout of the street is primarily oriented toward vehicular use.

 In fall 2014, the County implemented a pilot project to convert South Eads Street into a complete street.
 The pilot project realigned South Eads Street between 15th Street South and 23rd Street South in the existing curb-to-curb space to accommodate all modes of travel.
 The four-lane roadway was converted into three lanes: two through lanes and a center two-way left turn lane, with a new protected bike facility.
 Pedestrian crossings were upgraded, and parking lanes reconfigured.

 Since the installation of the pilot segment, other bike facilities have been added to the remainder of the corridor between South Glebe Road and 12th Street South.

 Additional work is underway to further improve the segment of South Eads Street between 12th Street South and 15th Street South – learn more on the project page.

 The 12th Street to Army Navy Drive segment of South Eads Street is tied to the redevelopment of the PenPlace block, as well as DPR’s development of a new park at South Eads Street and Army Navy Drive.
-The west side of this segment will be delivered as part of the PenPlace site plan, while the east side is being delivered as a County capital improvement project.
-Work on the County's portion of this segment of South Eads Street has been on hold since DPR’s public engagement process began in 2019.
+The west (south-bound) side of this segment will be delivered as part of the PenPlace site plan, while the east (northbound) side is being delivered by the County through the capital improvement plan.

 The project team launched a dedicated public engagement opportunity to gather input on the concept design for the County's portion of this corridor of S. Eads Street.
 The team gathered feedback using the online engagement form, and held a community meeting to share details about the concept design and answer questions about the project.